TABLE OF CONTENTS

 Replacement instructions

-Pull back the brake hood from bar tape to expose covered area.
+1. Pull back the brake hood from the bar tape to expose the covered area.

-At the top of the tape or center of the handle bar, remove decorative finishing tape and set aside if necessary.
+2. At the top of the tape or center of the handlebar, remove decorative finishing tape and set aside if necessary.

-Unwrap bar tape to expose Hood/Shifter assembly and sprint shift buttons.
+4. Unwrap bar tape to expose the Hood/Shifter assembly and sprint shift buttons.

 If desired, the sprint shift buttons can be moved to the tops of bars or another preferred location before re-wrapping the bars.